 What Is On-Page SEO?

-The goal of every SEO plan is to achieve the highest possible search engine rankings.
-To achieve this, we all work to create websites that Google’s algorithm will adore.
+The goal of every SEO plan is to achieve the highest possible search engine rankings, improving your online visibility and the overall performance of your business website.
+To achieve this, we all work to create websites that Google’s algorithm will favour.
 That’s what search engine optimisation is all about.

 Essential Factors Effecting Your On-Page SEO

 The key components of your website should be the main focus of any successful on-page SEO strategy.
-The following are some of the most crucial on-page SEO elements that you should be optimising for your company website.
+The following are some of the most crucial points to consider when creating a successful on-page SEO campaign for your company website.

 Site speed is a key component in on-page ranking.
-Users don’t like to waste time waiting for pages to load, hence Google favours sites with quick loading times.
+Users don’t like to waste time waiting for pages to load, so Google favours sites with quick loading times.
 Use Google’s Page Speed Insights tool if you’re unsure of how quickly (or slowly) your site loads.
-By highlighting locations where your site’s speed can be improved, this useful tool will help you focus your efforts.
+By highlighting points where your site’s speed can be improved, this useful tool will help you to focus your efforts.

-Your content is read and reviewed by search engines like Google, and the content on your website will heavily influence how well it ranks for a given search query.
+Your website pages are read and reviewed by search engines like Google, and the content that you publish will heavily influence how well it ranks for any given search query.
 In order to effectively reach your audience, your content must be educational, simple to read, and focused on the appropriate keywords.

 Along with producing high-quality material, you should also get rid of or fix any low-quality content already present on your website.
 Thin material might seriously hurt your SEO.
 To keep your content in good form, take the time to locate these pages and assess how they can be improved to better the quality of information being presented to your readers.